domwakeling/100-days-of-code/README.md

 environments, dealt with requesting lat/long coords given place name or postcode using Google Maps API (some issues but now dealt with).
 Now need to use that info to generate a shorter GeoJSON list of slopes.

+### Day 26: January 27, 2017

+** Today's Progress**: Completed back-end (using Cloud9 and deployed to Heroku) to enable both 'full' and 'search/' end-points - the latter expects to receive a place name or postcode and returns a JSON list of slopes within 50 miles together with their distance.

+Also set up a Raspberry Pi to act as a local server with a copy of the front-end files in order to see how the site renders on a mobile/tablet (some issues to be overcome, particularly with pinch-to-zoom on the map).

+** Next Steps**:
+* Write the front-end search (so that the site is functional)
+* Consider styling generally
+* Consider styling specifically for tablet/mobile device (now that I have a server to see them)
+* Check and finesse, particularly zoom in Firefox (desktop) and on mobile/touch browsers